Omega II, Greater Noida

 Omega II or Omega 2 (ओमेगा 2), is a sector in south-western Greater Noida, Uttar Pradesh, India, primarily known for serving the NRI City.
-Bordered by Omega I to the south, PSI-I to the west and Knowledge Park I to the north, it is also shares close proximity with the Yamuna Expressway.
+Bordered by Omega I to the south, PSI-I to the west and Knowledge Park I to the north, it shares close proximity with the Yamuna Expressway.
 It is named after the Greek letter Omega.